anoopkunchukuttan/indic_nlp_library/README.md

 ##Tokenization

 A trivial tokenizer which just tokenizes on the punctuation boundaries.
 This also includes punctuations for the Indian language scripts (the purna virama and the deergha virama).
-It returns a list of tokens
+It returns a list of tokens.

 ###Commandline Usage
     python src/indicnlp/tokenize/indic_tokenize.py <infile> <outfile> <language>